The Box (Australian TV series)

 The Box is an Australian soap opera that ran on ATV-0 from 11 February 1974 until 11 October 1977 and on 0–10 Network affiliates around Australia.

-The Box was produced by Crawford Productions who at the time was having great success producing police drama series in Australia.
-The Box was Crawford's first soap opera, and was launched as a reaction to the enormous success of the rival adult soap opera Number 96.
+The Box was produced by Crawford Productions which at the time was having great success producing police procedurals series in Australia.
+The Box was Crawfords' first soap opera, and was launched to complement the enormous success of another adult soap opera Number 96.

+Foundation

+It originated as The Dream Makers, conceived by Ian Jones as a Crawford Productions series prior to the launch of Number 96.
+After Number 96 became a hit, The Dream Makers was revived as The Box to fill out an hour's time slot.

 Synopsis

-The Box was a drama set in a fictional Melbourne television station, called UCV Channel 12, and explores the day-to-day working's of the company and the professional and personal lives of the staff who work there.
+The Box was a drama set in a fictional Melbourne television station, called UCV Channel 12, and explored the workings of the company and the professional and personal lives of its staff.
 It featured elements that satirised the Australian television industry.

-Characters in the series were said to be modelled on Australian television figures and personalities of the day with central character Sir.
-Henry Usher modelled on both media mogul Sir Frank Packer and aviator Sir Reginald Ansett, and indeed the tea lady Mrs Hopkins, played by Lois Ramsay was based on the company's own tea lady, many self-referential elements featured.
-Like Number 96 the series was famous for its adult storylines, frequent nude glimpses, and sexual content.
-Also like Number 96, it was spun off into a feature film adaptation, The Box.
+Characters in the series were said to be modelled on Australian television figures of the day.
+Sir Henry Usher was based on media moguls Sir Frank Packer and Sir Reginald Ansett, owner of Ansett Airlines and the 0/10 network.
+The tea lady Mrs Hopkins (Lois Ramsay) was based on the company's own tea lady, Elizabeth Carter.

+The Box featured many self-referential elements.
+Like Number 96 it was famous for its adult storylines, nude glimpses, and sexual content.
+Also like Number 96 it was spun off into a feature film adaptation, The Box.